brettswan/General-Assembly-Projects/curriculum/week-03/4.3-lesson/Readme.md

 [Full Project 3 Details](../../../projects/01-projects-weekly/project-03/readme.md)

-This week we learned how to use scikit-learn to run linear regression models, how Goals & Business Objectives translate to Model Fit, and also how to define and apply the principles of regularization & optimization.
+This week we learned how to use scikit-learn to run linear regression models, and also how to define and apply the principles of regularization & optimization.
+Today we will hone our understanding of goals & business objectives through the data flow process and how to translate Model Fit into these objectives/goals.
 We worked a lot with housing data and predicting prices.
 Now we're going to use these skills to dig into a rich set of data!

 The state of Iowa provides many data sets on their website, including [this dataset](https://www.dropbox.com/sh/pf5n5sgfgiri3i8/AACkaMeL_i_WgZ00rpxOOcysa?dl=0) which contains transactions for all stores that have a class E liquor license.
 You can choose one of the following two scenarios.